How Is Prediabetes Diagnosed?

 Another laboratory health screening test your doctor can perform is the oral glucose tolerance test (OGTT).
 During this test, your blood sugar is measured after a fast and then again 2 hours after drinking a beverage containing a large amount of glucose.
 Two hours after the glucose beverage, if your glucose is higher than normal, you have what's called "impaired glucose tolerance," which suggests prediabetes.

 Understanding the OGTT Test Results

 |Condition||OGTT at 2 hours|

 Hemoglobin A1C Test

 The hemoglobin A1C test is a simple blood test that reflects the average blood sugar for the past 2 to 3 months.
 It can be used to check if your diabetes is under control, but it can also be used to diagnose diabetes.

 Why Is It Important to Recognize and Treat Prediabetes?

 By identifying the signs of prediabetes before diabetes occurs, you can prevent type 2 diabetes altogether and lower your risk of complications associated with this condition, such as heart disease.

-A recently completed research study called the Diabetes Prevention Program (DPP) found that many people who made healthy changes in their diet and who increased their physical activity were able to prevent diabetes.
+A research study called the Diabetes Prevention Program (DPP) found that many people who made healthy changes in their diet and who increased their physical activity were able to prevent diabetes.
 And many were able to return their blood sugar levels back into the normal range.
-The DPP found that just 30 minutes of moderate physical activity a day coupled with a 7% weight loss produced almost a 60% reduction in diabetes.
+The DPP found that just 30 minutes of moderate physical activity a day coupled with a 4 to 7% weight loss produced almost a 60% reduction in diabetes.